 Why did I write this book?

-Eventually two important points occurred to me.
+Eventually two points occurred to me.
 The first is that many of our fiercest disputes occur because the people involved simply aren’t thinking: they’re reacting or emoting or virtue-signaling or ingroup-identifying.
 The second is that I have spent my entire career thinking and trying to teach others to think.

 - the dangers of thinking against others